graphcore-research/graphcore-research.github.io/pages/posts/2026/04-stochastic-rounding/post.md

 ----

-This is the Rosenbrock function, and we first show minimization with FP32 parameters, and 200 steps of Adam:
+This is the Rosenbrock function, and we first show minimization with FP32 parameters, and 200 steps of Adam.
+Feel free to fiddle with the learning rate and momentum parameters, and hit "Run" for a cutesy little animation.
 <style>
 @import url("../2026/04-stochastic-rounding/sr-rosenbrock.css");
 </style>